babelouest/hoel/README.md

 Database abstraction library written in C.

 Simple and easy to use database access library.
-Works with SQLite 3, MariaDB/MySQL and PostgreSQL databases.
+Works with SQLite 3, MariaDB and PostgreSQL databases.
 Uses a JSON-based language with `jansson` to execute simple queries based on one table.

 # Online documentation